HaiderZaidiDev/Discord-Pin-Archiver-Bot/README.md

 `+status`: Notifies the user if the bot is online

-`+del`: Deletes the last message in #pin-archive.
+`+unarchive`: Deletes the last message in #pin-archive.

 `+help`: Displays all of the bots commands, including the permissions required to execute.

-* Note: +Archive and +Del can only be used by the super users or roles in the config.ini
+Note: +archive and +unarchive requires the user to have the manage messages permission.
+Guild owners or users with administrator permissions will have access to this as well.

 ## To-do
 I have lots of plans for the future regarding this bot!
 Here are some of the features I plan on implementing:
 * Configuration system via a web interface similar to Mee6, ideally, guild administrators would be able to login to a website with their Discord account and configure the bot to their liking.
-This includes adding super users and roles, changing the reaction emoji, count, disable warning messages and more (pretty much everything in the configuration file plus a few more things).
+This includes changing permissions for commands, the archive channel name, the reaction emoji and/or its required reacts to pin, disable warning messages and more.

 ## Operation